Limits on the Precision of Catenane Molecular Motors: Insights from Thermodynamics and Molecular Dynamics Simulations: Bulk Contributions to the TUR Bound

 \section{Bulk Contributions to the TUR Bound}

-In this appendix, we consider whether the deviation from the TUR bound might be explained by futile fuel transformation in the bulk, corresponding to futile cycles in the minimal model.
-As discussed in Appendix~\ref{sec:derive} and shown in Fig.~\ref{fig:traj}, the total entropy production rate is roughly equal to the entropy production rate due to reactions alone.
-In the long-time limit, we therefore have \(\Sigma \approx \Sigma_{\mathrm{rxn}}\).
+In this section, we consider whether the deviation from the TUR bound might be explained by futile fuel transformation in the bulk, corresponding to futile cycles in the minimal model.
+As discussed in Section~\ref{sec:derive} and shown in Fig.~\ref{fig:traj}, the total entropy production rate is roughly equal to the entropy production rate due to reactions alone.
 Since the decomposition of FTC can occur both in the bulk and at the motor's catalytic sites, it is natural to separate the local entropy production caused by the motor from background entropy production in the bulk.
 By repeating our analysis on the background-subtracted data, we demonstrate that, while the local entropy production is necessarily less than the entropy production of the whole system, the motor remains far from the TUR limit across a range of conditions and configurations.

-We define the localized motor entropy production in terms of the net number of catalyzed reactions \(N_{\mathrm{cat,rxn}}^{\mathrm{net}}\):
+We define the localized motor entropy production in terms of the net number of catalyzed reactions \(N_{\mathrm{cat,rxn}}\):

 A reaction is considered catalyzed when it occurs within 2 distance units of the middle particle of a catalytic site.
 Otherwise, the reaction is considered to be in the bulk.
 Following these definitions, Fig.~\ref{fig:sim_cat_tur} shows the motor's precision compared to the TUR bound when using the local entropy production in place of the total entropy production, and Fig.~\ref{fig:times} shows the simulated motor precision at intermediate time points for the current TUR and the entropy TUR using both the total and local entropy production.